AlphaGit/alphas-manifesto-blog/_posts/2017-11-11-worklogger.md

 I've always been a fan of automating these menial tasks -- I don't want them to distract me from my daily activities.
 And furthermore, at some point, I was logging the same work four times because our different customers wanted different systems.
 It became a task that would take, in average, about 2 hours a week.
 A lot can be done in 2 hours, but there I was, filling in timesheets.

-I decided to create <a href="https://github.com/AlphaGit/worklogger">Worklogger</a> in a configurable fashion, so that not only it was useful to me, but to others who might be in a similar situation.
-You can check <a href="https://github.com/AlphaGit/worklogger/blob/master/docs/configuration.md">a draft of the configuration in here</a>.
+I decided to create [Worklogger](https://github.com/AlphaGit/worklogger) in a configurable fashion, so that not only it was useful to me, but to others who might be in a similar situation.
+You can check [a draft of the configuration in here](https://github.com/AlphaGit/worklogger/blob/master/docs/configuration.md).

 ## How it works